BedrockStreaming/xo-archiver/README.md

             ├── SR-ID.txt
             └── VM.json

+  pull
+        Pulls archived files (XVA+metadata) from S3.
+        To be used with --archived-vm-name
+        S3 bucket name should be define as an envvar, see below CONFIG FILE section.
+        Files under "s3://bucket_name/$ARCHIVED-VM-NAME/" will be copied locally, like: foo-bar-01
+            ├── 622870c0-0d21-286b-df2d-05ff2bab6a45.xva
+            ├── SR-ID.txt
+            └── VM.json

   delete
         Deletes the Virtual Machine and its associated disks in XOA To be used with --vm-id or --vm-name